-West Virginia’s beautiful Greenbrier River Trail is one of America’s premier rail-trails and popular with bicyclists, hikers, walkers and cross-country skiers.
+West Virginia’s beautiful Greenbrier River Trail is one of America’s premier rail-trails.
 Most of the trail runs along the gorgeous Greenbrier River and passes through the picturesque countryside as it winds through the river valley.
 There is no doubt you will see many species of interesting wildlife along this wonderful trail.

 Today, the trail is operated and maintained by West Virginia State Parks, but it was originally built for use by one of the many West Virginia railroads that served the once prospering local timber industry.
 Now the trail is for recreational use, with overnight campsites and many restroom and water facilities scattered along its route.
 The trail hosts the popular annual Great Greenbrier River Race: canoeing, biking and running.